 The Florida Healthy Babies (FHB) Initiative is a state-wide effort of the Florida Department of Health to address infant mortality at the county level.
-Although there has been a decline in the infant mortality rate in Pinellas County has seen a general decline in the past decade, the black-white infant mortality gap is still at 2.4 per 1,000 live births, meaning black infants are nearly two and a half times more likely to die before their first birthday than white infants in Pinellas.
+Although there has been a decline in the infant mortality rate in Pinellas County during the past decade, every two months an infant dies because of unsafe sleep practices.
+Furthermore, a significant racial disparity exists; black infants are nearly twice as likely to die before their first birthday than white infants in Pinellas.
 To address this disparity and prevent infant deaths, the FHB Initiative in Pinellas County continues to educate families and providers on safe sleep practices, such as always following the ABC’s of placing baby to sleep: Alone, on Back and in a Crib.

-- 120+ childcare facilities and home childcares trained on the importance of breastfeeding
+• 120+ childcare facilities and home childcares trained on the importance of breastfeeding

-- 250+ physicians and nurses trained on breastfeeding and safe sleep
+• 250+ physicians and nurses trained on breastfeeding and safe sleep

-- 20% increase in access of infant-related resources through Tampa Bay 2-1-1
+• 20% increase in access of infant-related resources through Tampa Bay 2-1-1

-- 30% increase in access of lactation resources posted on the DOH-Pinellas website
+• 30% increase in access of lactation resources posted on the DOH-Pinellas website

-- 50% increase in lactation referrals through the Department of Health home visiting programs
+• 50% increase in lactation referrals through the Department of Health home visiting programs